weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Joel had her taught to read after that.
 She was a little frail for school, and did not start until later than the other children, though she was far the most studious.
-So she had three or four years of solid reading, and always her choice of <span id="calibre_link-54" page-number="14" page-name="Page:There Is Confusion.djvu/20" page-index="20" page-quality="3" title="Page:There_Is_Confusion.djvu/20"></span>subject was of some one who had overcome obstacles and so stood out beyond his fellows.
+So she had three or four years of solid reading, and always her choice of subject was of some one who had overcome obstacles and so stood out beyond his fellows.

 At first she thought nothing of color, and it was not until she had gone